 Rebecca (Becky) Bradley has been with Action for Older Persons since October 2011 as the Long-Term Care Ombudsman Coordinator and has led the program through its expansion with the program now serving Broome, Chenango, Delaware and Tioga Counties.
 Becky has spent her entire career focusing on the needs of our aging population and has recently accepted a new position as AOP’s E-MDT Coordinator.
-While working to diligently serve residents of long-term care facilities, Becky still finds time to stay involved in local community events and organizations.
+While working to diligently serve victims of elder abuse, Becky still finds time to stay involved in local community events and organizations.
 In her spare time, she can be found drinking coffee (all of it), schooling everyone on Game of Thrones lore, chasing her 7 year old nephew around or cheering on her beloved Woman’s National Soccer Team.

 LTCOP Program Coordinator